 Second Republic (1863–1916)

 The second republic began with the rebellion against Spanish rule by Dominicans in 1863.
 It maintained its independence until the United States took over in 1916.
-Working for over eight years, this field helped to somewhat improve infrastructure and education.
+Working for over eight years, this field has helped to improve infrastructure and education.

 Restoration Republic